abskrj/Easy-Send-Email/README.md

 ![repository](imagens/fork.png "repository")

 When you've finished your forking you'll be redirected to the page of your fork.
+Then you update your contribution and create a new pull request.
+All pull request and contribution are welcome.

 Notice below the name of the repository that it is a "*fork*" of another.